SamsungInternet/snapwat/README.md

 [Babel](https://babeljs.io/) to transpile the ES2015 syntax and [rollup](http://rollupjs.org)
 for module loading.

+The [WebRTC adapter](https://github.com/webrtc/adapter) is used to polyfill the latest MediaDevices promise-based solution.

 To transpile and combine the JavaScript:

 ```npm run build```